The first half of 2022 has been very bad for the crypto market.

 Some experts predict bigger, global corporations could jumpstart this adoption even more in the latter half of this year.
 “What we’re looking at is institutions getting involved in crypto, whether it’s Amazon or the big banks,” says Weiss.
 A huge retailer like Amazon could “create a chain reaction of others accepting it,” and would “add a lot of credibility.”

 Indeed, Amazon has recently sparked rumors that it’s making moves to that end by sharing a job posting for a “digital currency and blockchain product lead.”
-Walmart is also recruiting a crypto expert to oversee its blockchain strategy.

 What more institutional adoption means for investors